khangsheng1/solo_projects/TTS/readme.md

 ## Demonstration

 A small demonstration has been included in the repository to show the use of these scripts.
 Simply run the TTS_BUILD script and select the short passage to convert the TXT file to an MP3 file.
-You can use the .
+You can use the tts_testing_different_librarires script to test out the different voices included in edge_tts.

+This has been by far the best TTS library I have used so.

 ### Requirements